 - Staff members on duty should patrol their designated area of the playground;

 - All teaching staff should be available before the end of playtime to supervise the children walking into school and to reinforce this expectation;

 - Most minor misdemeanors can be adequately dealt with by the teachers on duty.
-However, more serious behaviour problems may be reported to the class teacher, an assistant head teacher, the deputy head teacher, the head teacher, and a learning mentor as necessary.
+However, more serious behaviour problems may be reported to the class teacher, or any of the SLT.

 Wet Break Times

 To promote positive behaviours during wet break times the following actions should be taken:

 - Children should be supervised at all times by staff;

 - Break times should be kept within normal times so as not to cause disruption;